 Here are the top five lists of Base Camp Trek in the Himalayas of Nepal.
-This list has been chronologically selected on the basis of its popularity, the number of trekkers, and also altitude.
-Let’s see how it goes and why trekkers prefer them the popular base camp trek.
+This list has been chronologically selected based on its popularity, the number of trekkers, and also altitude.
+Let’s see how it goes and why trekkers prefer the popular base camp trek.

 Everest Base Camp Trek

-Our first list of base camp treks is with no doubt the Everest Base Camp Trekking.
+Our first list of base camp treks is without a doubt the Everest Base Camp Trekking (15-Day).
 This is one of the top ten lists of base camp treks from around the globe.
 Everest Base Camp Trek will take you to the base of the highest mountain on earth, which is without any doubt Mt.
-Everest (8848.86 meters/ 29032 feet).
+Everest (8848.86 Meters/ 29032 Feet).

-Everest Trek is not just a hike, it is a journey to the existing paradise on earth.
-Starting with the stunning flight to Lukla airport (2824 meters/ 9318 feet), you will hike all the way through the pine and rhododendron forest, passing by the snow-melted river, crossing a suspension bridge, visiting different monasteries, gambas, Chorten, etc.
+Everest Trek is not just a hike, it is a journey to the existing paradise on Earth.
+Starting with the stunning flight to Lukla Airport (2824 Meters/ 9318 Feet), you will hike through the pine and rhododendron forest, pass by the snow-melted river, cross a suspension bridge, visit different monasteries, gambas, Chorten, etc.

-Entering the only existing highest altitude UNESCO Heritage Site of Sagarmatha National Park, you will be able to observeand the diversity of flora and fauna on this trail.
+Entering the only existing highest altitude UNESCO Heritage Site of Sagarmatha National Park, you will be able to observe the diversity of flora and fauna on this trail.

 Trekkers can visit two different spots on a day tour which are Everest Base Camp and Kalapatthar for the mesmerizing view of Mt.
 Everest, Ama Dablam, Lhotse, Thamserku, and many more in a wide range.